 - Fill out a form?

-Make sure your website design helps you achieve your ultimate goal.
+Make sure your website design helps you achieve your ultimate goal when creating a WordPress website.

 Modern website visitors often completely ignore a website’s main navigation.
 Instead, they rely on page links and cues as they read or watch what is on your page.
 Do you really need to jam your entire website into your main navigation?
 Instead, guide your website visitor down a path of options.
 Put only the most important pages in your main navigation.
 Remember: The average visitor makes less than 2 page visits before abandoning your website.
 Offer fewer choices in your main navigation.

-The pieces and parts of a WordPress site can be a bit confusing.
+When you are learning how to create a WordPress website, the pieces and parts can be a bit confusing.
 That’s how I felt when I started learning WordPress.
 Part of me thought I’d never get it down.
 But, here I am today, teaching people like you how to get the most out of their investment!

-Even if you aren’t the one building the website, you are going to have plenty of meetings and conversations about the website.
+Even if you aren’t the one creating the WordPress website, you are going to have plenty of meetings and conversations about the website.
 Directions are easier to understand when everyone is speaking the same “language”.
 Bone up on a little bit of terminology to prevent confusion.

 The WordPress header is located at the top of your website.
 It’ll most likely contain your logo and is one of the first things visitors see when they look at your page.

-You can see on my website, I use my header as a space for both my logo, social media icons and main navigation (which is a section we’ll get to in a minute).
+You can see on my website, I use my header as a space for both my logo and main navigation (which is a section we’ll get to in a minute).

 Headers are customizable in a few ways: